 3. Pillar Pages

 Create your pillar pages and think of them as beacons of information.
 They give an overview of the entire topic and showcase some of the most important cluster pages.
-Take the BusinessBrew GDPR pillar page as an example.
-You can find out what the GDPR is, why it matters, why BusinessBrew is in a position to talk about it and all your initial questions should be answered.
-In addition, we link out to our service offer pages (these are obviously important clusters to us).

 I have seen some companies build pillar pages around products but I would wonder about the longevity of this approach?
 Your products may evolve, however, what you are about will not.
 Pillars are meant to last.